dwootton/Altair-Express/docsrc/api/interactions/filtercolor.rst

-.. _filter-color:
+.. _highlight-color:

 ============
-Filter Color
+Highlight Color
 ============

-The filter_color() function selects the marks that correspond to a specific color in a chart.
+The highlight_color() function selects the marks that correspond to a specific color in a chart.
-This function removes all non-selected points from the chart.
+This function grays out all non-selected colors from the chart.

 .. altair-plot::